 Pittsburgh Sleep Apnea - Sleep Disorder Treatment

-Sleep Apnea Pittsburgh PADid you know that one third of the population snores?
+Did you know that one third of the population snores?
 Do you or a member of your family snore while sleeping?
 Suffering from heavy fatigue caused by a night of interrupted sleep?
 These may be symptoms of sleep apnea.
 There are more that 90 million people at risk for this serious, life threatening disorder that can be masked by the sound of snoring.
 John L. Waldman, DMD and his dental team provides a comprehensive solution to sleep apnea using dental appliances that help patients finally achieve a full night's rest.
 In fact, we are one of the few dental practices certified to treat sleep apnea in the Pittsburgh area.
 We encourage you to watch the video below and contact us if you are experiencing any of these symptoms.

 Snoring is a phenomenon relating to the collapse of the pharyngeal airway space (throat) due to the relaxation of the throat muscles making the airway space smaller.
 These relaxed soft tissues vibrate in the back of the throat causing breathing to be noisy and interpreted as snoring.

 One of the contributing factors to this collapse is a lack of firmness in the ligaments associated with mandibular (jaw) posturing.
 Consequently, during sleep, the jaw may fall back displacing the tongue into the airway space.
 People that have a TMJ Disorder or Dysfunction are at an increased risk for sleep disordered breathing.
+Inadequate occlusion (bite) associated with a TM disorder, excessive weight and/or tissue growths within the airway space are all contributing factors.
+Additionally, collapse of the airway space may result from excess fatty tissue associated with obesity, and inflammation of the throat tissue due to alcohol and tobacco consumption.

 Progression of this disorder can lead to further collapse of the airway space resulting in a sleep disordered breathing condition known as obstructive sleep apnea.
 Obstructive sleep apnea is linked to a myriad of serious systemic conditions including, but not limited to, stroke and death.